adelheidsoftware/adelheid-website/src/content/posts/how-to-set-up-mediawiki-using-apache.md

 GRANT ALL PRIVILEGES on main.spoofuser to 'newwikiadmin'@'localhost';
 ```

-If you have a family of wikis, you need to grant these privileges for the `main.spoofuser` table to all database users of your wiki family.
+You need to grant these privileges for the `main.spoofuser` table to all database users of your wiki family.

-Once you are done:
+Once you are done, save and exit:
 ```
 FLUSH PRIVILEGES;
 EXIT;